spcl/dace/doc/sdfg/ir.rst

 DaCe Frontends try to encapsulate those away

 Frequently Asked Questions
 --------------------------

 when should I use a symbol and when should I use a scalar?

-How do I perform dynamic memory allocation?
+How do I perform dynamic memory allocation? array sizes are always associated with symbolic expressions. nested sdfg or symbolic size with symbolic assignment prior